AlexsLemonade/scpca-nf/examples/README.md

   --run_metafile <path to metadata file>
 ```

+Here, you will need to provide the relative path to the configuration file that you have setup after following the instructions on [creating a configuration file](../external-data-instructions.md#configuration-files).
+You also will need to provide the name of the profile that you chose when creating a profile.
+For the example configuration file that we provided, we used the profile name `cluster` and would indicate that we would like to use that profile at the command line with `-profile cluster`.
+Finally, you will need to provide the path to the metadata file containing the associated metadata for the example data that you have set up following the instructions above.
+For more detailed information on setting up the metadata file for your own data, see instructions on [preparing the metadata file](../external-data-instructions.md#prepare-the-metadata-file).

+:warning: These instructions are only intended to be used to test accurate set up of a configuration file.
-**Note:** This setup assumes that you have already created a configuration file and have created and named a profile to use.
+This setup assumes that you have already created a configuration file and have created and named a profile to use.
 See the instructions on [creating a configuration file](../external-data-instructions.md#configuration-files) and [setting up a profile](../external-data-instructions.md#setting-up-a-profile-in-the-configuration-file) for more information.

 ## Example output